Quantum Alphatron: quantum advantage for learning with kernels and noise: Pre-computation and approximation of the kernel matrix

-For the time complexity, we have $\Ord{m^2}$ inner products to be evaluated.
-For each of them we need time $\Ord{n + \log d}$ as we showed in the proof of Theorem~\ref{thmOrig}.
-Hence it costs $\mathcal{O}(m^2(n + \log d))$ time to pre-compute the results of all $\mathcal{K}_d(\bm{x}, \bm{y})$.
-By Theorem~\ref{thmVanilla}, the time complexity of \textsc{Alphatron\_with\_Kernel} is $\mathcal{O}(Tm^2)$.
-In total the algorithm runs in time $\mathcal{O}(m^2(n+\log d) + Tm^2)$. \end{proof} By the pre-computation, we evaluate each kernel function only once with the corresponding memory cost of storing the values.
-Comparing with the $\Ord{Tm^2 (n+\log d)}$ time used for Algorithm~\ref{algAlphatron}, Algorithm~\ref{algAlphatronPre} achieves a significant speedup.
-Next, we discuss how to attain an even larger speedup for these inner products by approximation.
-The approximations here rely on sampling data structures, which are discussed in Appendix \ref{appClassical}.
+We can hope to obtain a further speedup by approximating the inner products instead of computing them exactly.
+Next, we discuss this inner product approximation, where the approximations rely on sampling data structures, which are discussed in Appendix \ref{appClassical}.
 These data structures when given a vector allow to sample an index with probability proportional to the components of the vector, as described in Facts \ref{factSamplingl1} and \ref{factSamplingl2}.
 We call them $\ell_1$ and $\ell_2$ sampling data structures.
 Here, we use the $\ell_2$ case (Fact \ref{factSamplingl2}), while the second part of this work uses the $\ell_1$ case.
 Based on these data structures, elementary results can be provided to estimate inner products between two vectors.
 These are described in Lemmas \ref{lemmaSamplingl1} and \ref{lemmaSamplingl2} in Appendix \ref{appClassical}, of which we need Lemma \ref{lemmaSamplingl2} here.
 Our version of the Alphatron algorithm with approximate pre-computation is given in Algorithm \ref{algAlphatronApprox}.
 We use the inner product estimation of Lemma \ref{lemmaSamplingl2} to improve the run time complexity of Algorithm~\ref{algAlphatronPre}.

 \begin{theorem} [Run time of \textsc{Alphatron\_with\_Approx\_Pre}] Let $\epsilon_K, \delta_K > 0$.
 Assume that for all $i \in [m_1]$ and $j \in [m_2]$, $\Vert \bm{x}_i\Vert_2 = \Vert \bm{a}_j \Vert_2 = 1$.
 Lines $2-11$ of Algorithm~\ref{algAlphatronApprox} have a run time of